Home / About Us

 About the Commission

 The Commission is the state agency charged with enforcing the state’s civil rights laws and serves as a resource on human relations for the people of Florida.
-It is against Florida law to discriminate on the basis of race, color, religion, sex, national origin, age, disability, marital status or familial status.
+It is against Florida law to discriminate on the basis of race, color, religion, sex, pregnancy, national origin, age, disability, marital status or familial status.
 The Commission investigates complaints of discrimination in the areas of areas of employment, housing, public accommodations and state employee whistle-blower retaliation.

 The Commission is responsible for promoting fair treatment, equal opportunity and mutual respect among members of all economic, social, racial, religious and ethnic groups and works to eliminate discrimination against groups and their members.